-Notes: 1.
-Do not connect anything to the N.C. pins of the H-UDI port connector.

-- 2. The MPMD pin must be 0 when the emulator is connected and 1 when the emulator is not connected, respectively. - (1) When the emulator is used: MPMD = 0 - (2) When the emulator is not used: MPMD = 1

-Figures 1.3 shows an examples of circuits that allow the MPMD pin to be GND (0) whenever the emulator is connected by using the user system interface cable.

-- 3. When a network resistance is used for pull-up, it may be affected by a noise.
+- Notes: 1.
+Do not connect anything to the N.C. pins of the H-UDI port connector. - 2.
+The MPMD pin must be 0 when the emulator is connected and 1 when the emulator is not connected, respectively. - (1) When the emulator is used: MPMD = 0 (ASE mode) - (2) When the emulator is not used: MPMD = 1 (normal mode) Figures 1.3 shows an examples of circuits that allow the MPMD pin to be GND (0) whenever the emulator is connected by using the user system interface cable. - 3.
+When a network resistance is used for pull-up, it may be affected by a noise.
 Separate TCK from other resistances. - 4.
 The /TRST pin must be at the low level for a certain period when the power is supplied whether the H-UDI is used or not.
 Reduce the power supplied to the /TRST pin by pulling the pin down by a resistance of 1 kilo-ohm and setting PUL15 = 0 in the PULCR register after a reset. - 5.
 The pattern between the H-UDI port connector and the MPU must be as short as possible.
 Do not connect the signal lines to other components on the board. - 6.
-Since the H-UDI and the AUD of the MPU operate with the VccQ, supply only the VccQ to the UVCC pin.
+Since the H-UDI and the AUD of the MPU operate with the Vcc, supply only the Vcc to the UVCC pin.
 Make the emulator's switch settings so that the user power will be supplied (SW2 = 1 and SW3 = 1). - 7.
 The resistance values shown in figure 1.3 are reference. - 8.
-For the pin processing in cases where the emulator is not used, refer to the hardware manual of the related MPU. - For the AUDCK pin, guard the pattern between the H-UDI port connector and the MPU at GND level.
+For the pin processing in cases where the emulator is not used, refer to the hardware manual of the related MPU.

 When the circuit is connected as shown in figure 1.3, the switches of the emulator are set as SW2 = 1 and SW3 = 1.
-For details, refer to section 3.8, Setting the DIP Switches, in the SuperHTM Family E10A-USB Emulator User's Manual.
+For details, refer to section 3.8, Setting the DIP Switches, in the Debugger Part of the SuperHTM Family E10A-USB Emulator User's Manual.